The lights are on

 You could argue that the developers intended the game to be monotonous as a statement about other FPS games.
 If so, I applaud them.
 That was a bold decision.
 That said, purposefully bad gameplay is still bad gameplay.
 Storytelling is no excuse for lacking quality.

 Even the storytelling with its vaunted anti-FPS message breaks down when you start testing its limits.
 There's one scene where Delta is presented with extreme measures to solve a situation.
-I tried to a more reasonable solution but was blocked by the game spawning infinite soldiers.
+I tried find to a more reasonable solution but was blocked by the game spawning infinite soldiers.
 The only allowed path is the extreme one.
 The "journey into savagery" carries less impact when the game forces every step.
-Walker and his team may have had a choice, but the player didn't.
+Walker and his team may have had a choice, but the player doesn't.